Twinlife/webrtc/twinlife/BUILDING.md

 ## Generating Ninja project files

 Run the `build.sh` script at the top of our WebRTC source tree.
+On Linux, the script will configure to build WebRTC for Android and on MacOS, it will configure for iOS target.
 This generates the Ninja project files by using `gn` and our specific
 configuration: